 Having a baby in your home is a beautiful time.
-However, it’s crucial to make sure your house is safe when bubba starts crawling around.
+However, ensuring your house is safe when bubba starts crawling around is crucial.
 There are several factors to be aware of that you may not have considered when asking how to baby-proof your home.

 Here are nine survival tips. —